okbob/plpgsql_check/README.md

 of the size `plpgsq_check.max_stats_size` is allocated.
 When value of `plpgsql_check.use_shared_stats_when_it_possible` is `on` (default is `on`), then the statistics are placed in shared memory.
 When mentioned option is `off`, then statistics are stored in local memory.
+By default the shared statistics are updated immediately after function is completed.
+When small number of very short functions are executed massively in more sessions, then waiting on lock or spinlock, that protects statistics against race condition, can do performance problems.
+In this case you can try set `plpgsql_check.use_lxcache` to `on` (default is `off`).
+With lxcache, the update shared statistics are delayed at end of transaction time.

 The used memory is limited by `plpgsq_check.max_stats_size`.
 The default value is 20MB (min 1MB, max 200MB).
 After this limit, the memory for new statistics